 Last week I blogged about the school tours I went on at the SLJ Leadership Summit in September.
 Now that it’s been several weeks, I want to take some time to look back and reflect on the event.

 The Saturday morning Hackathon was an event led by Joyce Valenza.
 Every table had at least one vendor representative and a specific topic to focus on.
 I sat at the Follett table where the focus was on STEAM learning.
-Everything was organized virtually in Google Docs – check out this doc to see links to all the different groups and topics.

 Following the introduction from Joyce about what a hackathon is and how it works, our groups had to work to: